Jeffery948/NYCU_AI_Capstone/HW1/README.md

-### Real and AI-generated animal photos classification
+### Real and AI-generated animal photos recognition

 I implement three methods for this task:
 - SVM